CiscoSE/vmo3/outlook-monitor/README.md

 main.py will also schedule this "get token" workflow to run every 58 minutes in order for their to alway be an active token available.

-10. The auth_token function will make a POST request to the Microsoft Graph Get Token API to get an Authorization Token.
+10. The auth_token function will make a POST request to the Microsoft Graph
+<a href="#get-ms-graph-authorization-token">GET Authorization Token API</a> to get an Authorization Token.

     ```bash
     https://login.microsoftonline.com/{tenantID}/oauth2/token